wp-plugins/aboutme-widget/readme.txt

 Yes, when you update your about.me page, your widget will update within a few hours.

 = Can I edit the widget? =
-Yes, you control the title of the widget, the text size and determine whether you’d like an image to display or not.
+Yes, you control the title of the widget, the text size and determine whether you'd like an image to display or not.

 = What does: "We encountered an error while communicating with the about.me server." mean? = If you see this more than once please contact us at help@about.me!